-8.5.
-Periodic International Roaming reports
+3.8.5 Periodic International Roaming reports

-8.5.1.
-Benchmark Reports
+3.8.5.1 BENCHMARK REPORTS

-In accordance with Article 19 of the Roaming Regulation (Regulation (EU) No 531/2012), BEREC shall regularly collect data from NRAs on the development of retail and wholesale charges for voice, SMS and data roaming services.
+In accordance with Article 19 paragraph 4 of the Roaming III Regulation as amended by the TSM Regulation, BEREC shall regularly collect data from NRAs on the development of retail and wholesale charges for voice, SMS and data roaming services.
 This data has to be notified to the Commission at least twice a year.